BFN100/Lactosearch/README.md

 ##

 This is an ongoing project, where I created the logo, icons and buttons in order to later create this mobile application and publish it for download.
+This project is in progress, so the icons, mockups are still being improved, as soon as I finish this step I will update here.

 ##